 It’s difficult to begrudge everybody who wants to live longer.
 Death is an unknown—the last frontier—and consequently scary for lots of human beings.
-Medicine is aimed at enhancing and lengthening wholesome lives, so what might be the problem with cryonics, which wants the exact identical issue?
+Medicine aims to enhance and lengthen wholesome lives, so what might be the problem with cryonics, which wants the identical issue?

 Arguments for cryonics

 And any other argument comes from an ethical principle.
-If maximizing happiness is an ethical imperative, as utilitarianism asserts, then more residing people could translate into extra happiness in the global.
+As utilitarianism asserts, maximizing happiness is an ethical imperative; more residing people could translate into extra happiness globally.
 Not simplest could there be greater time for the affected person to experience or create more happiness, but that patient’s circle of relatives and friends might perhaps grieve much less, believing their cherished one will not be long gone for all time.

 Arguments against cryonics

 Meanwhile, others argued that death is a herbal and vital part of the circle of life.
 This suggests that cryonics isn’t only a difference in degree from saving coronary heart assault victims.
 However, it turns into a distinction in kind.
 It’s no longer an incremental improvement, as medication makes in slowly elevating average lifespans; however, it’s probably a thorough disruption with important systemic results.
 Ecologically, retaining people around long past their “herbal lives” might also disappoint an already fragile balance, probably exacerbating overpopulation, useful resource intake, waste, and so forth.